AdvaithBura/AnthraScan/README.md

 1. Image file path- Refer to "Running the program" above

 2. Color detection- In masking.py, there are some color ranges present in HSV_BOUNDS in HSV values.
 You can add your own HSV values to detect a specific color.
 The mask is created in masking.py under the make_masks function.
 Update masks["final"] for the proper mask to be displayed.
 The program has functionality to assist in determining optimal color ranges.
-Check 4c under functionality.
+Check 4b iii under functionality.

 3. Overlay color(optional)- In masking.py, there are some preset colors in OVERLAY_COLORS.
 This will paint the colors you want to detect from HSV_BOUNDS the specified color.
 Make sure the color name matches in both HSV_BOUNDS and OVERLAY_COLORS